arcegacardenas/eks-workshop-v2/website/docs/troubleshooting/workernodes/two/index.md

 Now that we know there are no nodes joined to the cluster, we can confirm if the worker node itself has been created or not.
 This can first be done by checking the managed nodegroup new_node_group_2 for its health and proper configurations.

 Some important and basic details to keep an eye out for are:
+Some important and basic details to keep an eye out for are:

+- Does the nodegroup exist?
+- Managed Node Group Status and health
+- Desired size
 - Does the nodegroup exist?
 - Managed Node Group Status and health
 - Desired size